elimuinformatics/charts-on-fhir/README.md

 ## Running the Applications

-1. Run `npm run watch ngx-charts-on-fhir` to build the library and watch for changes.
-2. Run `npm start <project>` to start the local development server.
+1. Run `npm start <project>` to start the local development server.
 For example: `npm start showcase` will start the showcase app.
-3. Navigate to `http://localhost:4200/`.
+2. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Logica Open FHIR Server